roopekoo/DeathTracker/README.md

 This Minecraft plugin tracks players' deaths and playtime.
 DeathTracker calculates death time (death density) and gives the top 10 statistics of these values.
 Deathtracker works at least for Minecraft 1.17.1 (should work for earlier versions too, not tested) and with Spigotmc or Papermc.

+Handle multiple top lists and sort them correctly.

 ## Features
 - `/getdeaths`
-  - gives the issuer its own deathdata(playtime and deaths
+  - gives the issuer its own deathdata(playtime and deaths)
   - The command supports automatic tab completion
   - Permission: `deathtracker.getdeaths`
   - `/getdeaths [player]` OR `/getdeaths [player] deaths`